 Nine months later, and $10,000 down, she’s ready.
 It’s time to market her course.

-There is a better way.
-A more profitable, direct and easier way.
+There is a better way to launch your flagship program or online course.
+A more profitable, simple, and easier way.

 It might provoke some skeletons in your closet, preaching at you to always cross your ‘T’s and dot your ‘I’s, but you can put these skeletons to rest, I promise, once your bank balance reflects a successful online course launch.